 VN: What exciting projects are you working on at the moment?

 EN: I’ve been shooting a documentary feature for the past three years and… I’m hoping the team and I can make another run for the Oscars and Globes.

 VN: Please would you supply two or three pieces of work you have been involved in?

 Updated at 9/09am on 14 January 2019

 Veli Ngubane (@TheNduna) entered the world of advertising with a passion after completing his BSocSci (law, politics and economics) at UCT and a post-graduate marketing diploma at Red & Yellow, where he’s currently advisory board chairman.
-He also sits on the IAB’s Transformation & Education Council, is a DMA board member and has judged Loeries, Apex and AdFocus.
-He is the Joburg MD and founding partner of the largest black-owned and -managed full-service agencies in the country, AVATAR.
-He is also co-founder of M&N Brands, which is building an African network of agencies to rival the global giants.
+He also sits on the IAB’s Transformation & Education Council, is a DMA board member and Loeries, APEX, Pendoring, Bookmarks and AdFocus.
+He is the group MD of AVATAR, one of the largest black-owned and managed integrated agency offering in South Africa.
 In his monthly column “Young, Gifted & Killing It”, he profiles award-winning, kick-ass black creative talent in South Africa.

 — One subscription form, three newsletters: sign up now for the MarkLives newsletter, including Ramify headlines; The Interlocker, our new monthly comms-focused mailer; and Brands & Branding, launching soon!